andyatkinson/blog/about/index.md

 projects: 'projects'
 ---

-Andy is an senior engineer specializing in Ruby on Rails web development.
-He is currently at [OrderUp.com](https://orderup.com/) (a Groupon company).
+Andy is a senior engineer specializing in Ruby on Rails web development.

 He lives in Minneapolis, MN.